VSCodeVim/Vim/README.md

 # Vim

 VSCodeVim is a [Visual Studio Code](https://code.visualstudio.com/) extension that provides Vim keybindings within Visual Studio Code.

-**Please direct any questions about missing/incomplete features to [our Github Issues page](https://github.com/VSCodeVim/Vim/issues).** We'll do our best to get back to you quickly!
+Please do **[report your issues on GitHub](https://github.com/VSCodeVim/Vim/issues)**.
 We've added a lot of functionality, but everyone uses Vim in their own special way, so let us know if we're missing your favorite obscure command. :wink:

-If you want to talk with us directly, drop by our Slack channel above!
-We hang out there and are pretty friendly :smiley:
+We're also super friendly people if you want to drop by and talk to us on our [Slack channel](https://vscodevim-slackin.azurewebsites.net)!

 ![Screenshot](images/screen.png)